DadudeGaming/switch2-controllers-gyro/README.md

 joystick : mouse wheel and middle button (click)

 If you do not wish to use mouse mode, you can disable it in the config

+Mouse mode now detects if it is in a grip.
+If there is no mouse movement for a short amount of time, it will assume it is in a grip and disable the mouse until it is lifted.
+When the mouse sensor is not on a surface, the mouse mode detection resets and waits to check again.

 ### Using joycons sideways